ASSERT-KTH/ci-hackathon/emulators/lights/Readme.md

 ## Access simulator view
 Simulator app works recieving and processing sent API commands through a websocket channel.
 Each simulator web app runs in an specific session_name, for example, ```http://localhost:8000/dashboard/test``` will process and draw all sent messages with ```test``` as session id.
+Opened sessions are shown in the home page of the simulator (```http://localhost:8000/```).
+Clicking a session name will show the session view.

 ### Pipeline